jasb3110/Radiocarbon-reservoir/README.md

 During eh, The latitudinal gradient of $\Delta R$ between boxes 0-22°S and 22-50°S (\~1000 years), also is looking up in this work [(fig. 4)](#local-mra-estimated-under-marine20).
 The latitudinal gradient of $\Delta R$ likely was modulated for the minor contribution of  SAMW to EUC and ESSW , has low $\Delta^{14}C$, in forming CCW and/or increase upwelling during EH (Carré et al. 2016; Hua et al. 2016; Ortlieb et al. 2011; Fontugne et al. 2004).

-Another hand, The latitudinal gradient of $\Delta R$ estimated with GAM model showed that transitional zone between 17 to 27°S probably interpreted zone of Permanent/seasonally upwelling moved northward/southward during Holocene.
-Also, it can explain how to increase input of fresh water by precipitation, which might contribute to a reduction of the reservoir effect (Merino et al. 2019).
+Another hand, The latitudinal gradient of $\Delta R$ estimated with GAM model showed that the transitional zone between 17 to 27°S probably interpreted zone of Permanent/seasonally upwelling moved northward/southward during the Holocene.
+Also, it can explain how to increase the input of fresh water which might contribute to a reduction of the reservoir effect (Merino et al. 2019).

 ## Conclusions

+The spatial variability of $\Delta R$ revealed oceanographic changes in associated origin CCW or enhanced upwelling regionally off South-eastern Pacific and climatic changes associated with river discharge by precipitation during Holocene.
+Anothers aspect is reduce of uncertainty in $\Delta R$ for using

-## References
+## Reference

 ## R code